 "Right now, we can't say how long this will last," says Dr. Boom.
 "I think we should all prepare for a very unusual next couple of months, but we should also prepare for this to go on longer than that."

 In the meantime, it's important to fight fear and anxiety with the things that relax us.

 "If you need to unwind, go outside and spend some time with your loved ones — just remember to practice social distancing as you interact with others."

-You can also fight the fear of the unknown by focusing on what you can control, like knowing your role in preventing the spread of COVID-19 and maintaining as much of a sense of normalcy as you can.
+You can also fight the fear of the unknown by focusing on what you can control, like knowing your role in preventing the spread of COVID-19, setting aside time to rest and maintaining as much of a sense of normalcy as you can.

 If you’re concerned about your mental health, or the mental health of a loved one, we recommend the following resource:

 - Virtual Behavioral Health: an app that allows you to connect with counselors and psychologists

 Practice meditation, prayer or mindfulness

 It's important to stay up-to-date on the coronavirus pandemic, but fixating on it may lead to unnecessary stress.
 After catching up on the news, you may want to set aside time for mindfulness, prayer or meditation.

 Long, deep breaths, focusing on the present, and taking a moment to be grateful for what you have are all good ways to recenter yourself and bring a sense of calmness to your life.